iamMD01/Learning-javascript/README.md

 27/APr/2024 as day 12,13,14,15

-    Hello there, today i learned about query selector,selecting elements by id's,getting element by name and event listeners.
+    Hello there, today i learned about query selector,selecting elements by id's, getting element by name and event listeners.